nlsfi/HASlib/README.md

 ## Acknowledgement

 This work was conducted under the project Precise and Authentic User Location Analysis (PAULA), funded by the European Commission DG-DEFIS under contract DEFIS/2020/OP/0002.

+We wish to acknowledge JRC for their significant help for addressing and fixing HASlib software issues and furthermore, testing the library!

 ## Further information